 Are you looking for a fast-paced, versatile health care career?
 Do you have an aptitude for medicine and advanced technology?
 Our nationally accredited Radiologic Technology program will prepare you to work in a number of medical environments.
-Students will be exposed to a wide range of technology in our state-of-the-art labs, and to diverse patient populations at 18 clinical sites.
-Students develop both computer radiography (CR) and digital radiography (DR) skills in clinical settings, as well as clinical competency skills in hospitals and imaging group practices that may specialize in orthopedics, fluoroscopy, trauma radiography and surgical procedures.
+You will be exposed to a wide range of technology in our state-of-the-art labs, and to diverse patient populations at 18 clinical sites.
+You will develop both computer radiography (CR) and digital radiography (DR) skills in clinical settings, as well as clinical competency skills in hospitals and imaging group practices that may specialize in orthopedics, fluoroscopy, trauma radiography and surgical procedures.

 The Radiologic Technology program at AACC has a 100% first-time pass rate for the National American Registry of Radiologic Technologists (ARRT) exam, as well as a 100% rate of employment for graduates within six months of completing the program.

 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
 In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
 A list of active agreements may be found on this website.
 You can also learn more about transferring from AACC to continue your education.